A categorification of the Malvenuto--Reutenauer algebra via a tower of groups: Introduction Keywords: Hopf structure, permutations, supercharacters, categorification

 The main result (Corollary \ref{MainIsomorphism}) of Section \ref{HopfAlgebraIsomorphism} finds a Hopf algebra isomorphism between $\FQSym$ and a representation theoretic algebra

-A key component of this isomorphism is to identify the functors $\Exfl$ and $\Dela$ that encode the Hopf structure of $\FQSym$ in $\scf(\fkut)$.
+A key component of this isomorphism is to identify the functors $\Sfl$ and $\Dela$ that encode the Hopf structure of $\FQSym$ in $\scf(\fkut)$.
 Here, we take advantage of the feature that every supercharacter theory identifies two canonical bases: the superclass identifier basis and the supercharacter basis.
 By computing the structure constants for the supercharacter basis in Theorems \ref{GoingUpCombinatorics} and \ref{GoingDownCombinatorics}, we deduce an isomorphism that sends the supercharacter basis of $\scf(\fkut)$ to the fundamental basis of $\FQSym$.

 In Section \ref{PermutationCharacterStructure}, we examine the structure constants for a third canonical basis that arises in the normal lattice supercharacter theory construction.
-As far as we know, this gives a new basis for $\FQSym$ that never-the-less has a nice combinatorial structure.
-We use the representation theoretic functors to compute the co-product in Theorem \ref{PermutationCharacterCoproduct}, and we believe a more combinatorial approach would be significantly more complicated; here the coefficients are in the set $\{0,1\}$.
+As far as we know, this gives a new basis for $\FQSym$ that nevertheless has a nice combinatorial structure.
+We use the representation theoretic functors to compute the coproduct in Theorem \ref{PermutationCharacterCoproduct}, and we believe a more combinatorial approach would be significantly more complicated; here the coefficients are in the set $\{0,1\}$.
 With slightly more effort Theorem \ref{PermutationCharacterProduct} computes the product in this basis, and the coefficients are in the set $\{-1,0,1\}$.

 While we categorify $\FQSym$, we do not supply much evidence that our construction is canonical; in fact, it seems likely that it is one of many possible choices for a tower of groups.
-However, in Section 6 we describe an implied Hopf monoid associated to $\FQSym$.
+However, in Section 6 we construct a Hopf monoid that recovers $\FQSym$ via a Fock functor (as described in \cite{AM10}).
 In any case, this paper should be viewed as more of a ``proof of concept" for the method outlined above.
-To give a more firm connection one would ideally interpret all the relations between $\FQSym$ and other Hopf algebras via functors on the corresponding towers of groups, but at present this remains largely unexplored.
+To give a more robust connection one would ideally interpret all the relations between $\FQSym$ and other Hopf algebras via functors on the corresponding towers of groups, but at present this remains largely unexplored.

-\textbf{Acknowledgements.} The second author was supported by a Simons Foundation collaboration grant 426594.
+\textbf{Acknowledgements.} The second author was supported by Simons Foundation collaboration grant 426594.
+We would also like to thank an anonymous referee for detailed and thoughtful comments that improved the paper.